The Marriage of Figaro: Act 1

 A partly furnished room, with a chair in the centre.

 Figaro happily measures the space where the bridal bed will fit while Susanna tries on her wedding bonnet (which she has sewn herself) in front of a mirror.
 (Duet: "Cinque, dieci, venti" – "Five, ten, twenty").
 Figaro is quite pleased with their new room; Susanna far less so (Duettino: "Se a caso madama la notte ti chiama" – "If the countess should call you during the night").
-She is bothered by its proximity to the count's chambers: it seems he has been making advances toward her and plans on exercising his droit du seigneur, the feudal right of a lord to bed a servant girl on her wedding night before her husband can sleep with her.
+She is bothered by its proximity to the count's chambers: it seems he has been making advances toward her and plans on exercising his droit du seigneur, the feudal right of a lord to bed a servant girl on her wedding night before her husband can have sex with her.
 The count had the right abolished when he married Rosina, but he now wants to reinstate it.
 The countess rings for Susanna and she rushes off to answer.
 Figaro, confident in his own resourcefulness, resolves to outwit the count (Cavatina: "Se vuol ballare, signor contino" – "If you want to dance, Sir Count").

 Figaro departs, and Dr. Bartolo arrives with Marcellina, his old housekeeper.
 Figaro had previously borrowed a large sum of money from her, and in lieu of collateral, had promised to marry her if unable to repay at the appointed time; she now intends to enforce that promise by suing him.
 Bartolo, seeking revenge against Figaro for having facilitated the union of the count and Rosina (in The Barber of Seville), agrees to represent Marcellina pro bono, and assures her, in comical lawyer-speak, that he can win the case for her (aria: "La vendetta" – "Vengeance").

 Bartolo departs, Susanna returns, and Marcellina and Susanna exchange very politely delivered sarcastic insults (duet: "Via resti servita, madama brillante" – "After you, brilliant madam").
 Susanna triumphs in the exchange by congratulating her rival on her impressive age.
 The older woman departs in a fury.

 Act 1: Cherubino hides behind Susanna's chair as the count arrives.